Access the corridor 640x800

 KiwiRail Corridor

-If you need to access the rail corridor or carry out certain activities immediately next to it, you must apply to KiwiRail for permission.
+If you need to access the rail corridor or carry out activities immediately next to it, you must apply to KiwiRail for permission.
+This permission may include a Permit to Enter (PtE).
+Notice periods vary depending on the work being undertaken.

-Corridor Access / Permit to Enter Team
+Corridor Access Requests / Permit to Enter

 For more information on how to contact the team, please Contact Us.